-The Glenbard West Cafeteria is operated by Sodexo and provides a variety of items ranging from hot and cold lunches, beverages and snacks for students.
+Glenbard West is pleased to partner with OrganicLife as our new food service provider.
+Information regarding OrganicLife, menu offerings, and nutrition/allergen information will be available on your high school's website.
 In order to promote cleanliness and efficient food service, students are expected to be courteous to staff and students while observing the following rules:

-- 1. PICK UP ALL LITTER AFTER EATING. - 2.
-DEPOSIT DISPOSABLES IN WASTEBASKETS/RECYCLE. - 3.
-Return tray and washable utensils to the appropriate place. - 4.
-Carefully clean up spilled food and/or broken utensils.
-The custodian will provide brushes, mops, and dustpans as needed. - 5.
-FOOD MAY NOT BE TAKEN OUT OF THE CAFETERIA. - 6.
-Students will only be permitted to enter and leave the cafeteria at the start, midpoint, and end of periods four, five, six, and seven. - 7.
+1. PICK UP ALL LITTER AFTER EATING AND DISPOSE OF PROPERLY.

+2. Students will only be permitted to enter and leave the cafeteria at the start, midpoint, and end of periods four, five, six, and seven.

 Because of classes in session, students from the cafeteria may use only the washrooms located at the East end of the 200 floor.
+Students must arrive at lunch on time.